Category Archives: Residential Roofing

 Wind Resistance

-An adequately installed Spanish tile roof can withstand wind speeds of up to 125 mph.
-As a result, Spanish tiles are a practical choice even in regions prone to extreme weather conditions.
+An adequately installed spanish tile roof can withstand wind speeds of up to 125 mph.
+As a result, spanish tiles are a practical choice even in regions prone to extreme weather conditions.

 Durability

-While the initial investment for your Spanish tile roof may be substantial, maintenance should be minimal because of the material’s durability.
+While the initial investment for your spanish tile roof may be substantial, maintenance should be minimal because of the material’s durability.
 Properly installed roofs won’t require much maintenance.

 Lifespan